cesanta/mongoose/docs/README.md

 - If a connection is listening, accept an incoming connection if any, and send `MG_EV_ACCEPT` event to it
 - Send `MG_EV_POLL` event

-Each connection has two event handler functions: `c->fn` and `c->pfn`.
-The `c->fn` is a user-specified event handler function.
-The `c->pfn` is a protocol-specific handler function that is set implicitly.
-For example, a `mg_http_listen()` sets `c->pfn` to a Mongoose's HTTP event handler.
-A protocol-specific handler is called before user-specific handler.
-It parses incoming data and may invoke protocol-specific events like `MG_EV_HTTP_MSG`.

 Parameters:
-- `mgr` - event manager to use
+- `mgr` - an event manager to use
-- `ms` - timeout (maximum time to block current thread), milliseconds
+- `ms` - a timeout in milliseconds

 Return value: none